ucsdmanorlab/cochlea-synapseg/README.md

 ![save_zarr](https://github.com/user-attachments/assets/1d824f49-012f-4fac-8fa1-64d7d319cd34)

 Functionality to save to .zarr format.
-Saves image as '3d/raw' and labels as '3d/labeled'.
-Used for later auto-segmentation of ribbons (not live in this plugin yet, but coming soon!).
+Saves presynapse image as 'raw', and labels as 'labeled' if they exist.
+Used for later prediction of ribbon segmentation.

 \***21.
 File Path** - the directory in which to save the zarr; use the folder icon to search for an existing directory